Concepts

 vCPU Resource Management

-vCPU resource modifications must be performed while the machine is powered off (cold).
-The platform supports up to 254 vCPUs per virtual machine (theoretical limit), with successful testing conducted on Linux VMs equipped with 128 vCPUs.
+vCPU resource modifications are performed offline (with the machine powered off).
+The platform supports up to 254 vCPUs per virtual machine (theoretical limit), with successful tests conducted on Linux VMs equipped with 128 vCPUs.

-It is important to note that guest operating system support is a determining factor when allocating resources.
-Allocating more resources than supported by the guest operating system may result in significant performance issues.
+It is important to note that guest operating system support is a critical factor during resource allocation.
+An allocation exceeding the limits supported by the operating system can lead to significant performance issues.

 Memory Resource Management

-Memory modifications are also performed cold.
-The following limits apply:
+Memory modifications are also performed offline.
+The limits are as follows:

 - 1.5 TiB with memory snapshot support